-What is certified under The Global Biodiversity Standard?
+What does The Global Biodiversity Standard certify?

-What size of sites can apply to The Global Biodiversity Standard?
 How are areas that consist of multiple smallholder sites assessed?

 Do different types of projects have different scoring systems?